Professor Ian Rivers CPsychol FBPsS

 As a result of my research I recently served on two expert panels convened by the U.S. Centers for Disease Control and Prevention (CDC):

 The first panel’s goal was to develop a uniform definition of bullying that will guide public health surveillance of bullying behaviours/experiences in the U.S., and identify/recommend critical data elements that should be captured in support of public health surveillance of those bullying behaviours or experiences.
-The report and recommendations for the Youth Risk Behavior Surveillance System (YRBSS) will be published in 2013.
+The report and recommendations for the Youth Risk Behavior Surveillance System (YRBSS) was published on the 22nd January, 2014.

 The second panel, convened by the Division of Adolescent School Health (DASH) focused on understanding the relationship between youth involvement in bullying, and suicide–related behaviours including attempts, fatalities, and risk factors associated with suicide.
-The research underpinning the discussions of this expert panel will be published in The Journal of Adolescent Health in 2013.
+The research studies underpinning the discussions of this expert panel were published in The Journal of Adolescent Health in June, 2013.

 I also write for the Times Educational Supplement (TESPro) and for the American journal 'The New Civil Rights Movement':